zackchase/mxnet-the-straight-dope/docs/contribute.rst

      notebook is fast to run (e.g. less than 5 minutes) and does not require GPU.

-7. If you want to reference a function or class, use `sphinx domains <http://www.sphinx-doc.org/en/stable/domains.html>`_.
+7. (Update, this feature is not availabe for Jupyter now.)
+If you want to reference a function or class, use `sphinx domains <http://www.sphinx-doc.org/en/stable/domains.html>`_.
 For example

    - function: ``:func:`mxnet.ndarray.zeros``` to :func:`mxnet.ndarray.zeros`